companje/companje.nl/pages/mysql.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'newrootpassword';
 ```

+# problem with secure-file-priv
+1. Look for "my.cnf" file which is located at /usr/local/etc
+2. add secure-file-priv = "" into my.cnf
+3. restart mysql using /usr/local/opt/mysql/support-files/mysql.server restart

 # ERROR 1698 (28000): Access denied for user 'rick'@'localhost'
 mysql> GRANT ALL ON *.* to rick@localhost IDENTIFIED BY 'password';